 STEP 7: Attend Your Visa Interview

 The interview is the most significant deciding factor for getting a visa.
 So, prepare well for it by talking to experienced folks around you who have gone through the process themselves.
 You can also look at a few sample interviews that are available online.
-The next section lists out all the documents that you need to carry with you for the interview.
+The following section lists all the documents you need to carry for the interview.

 - Application fee payment receipt if you have already paid the fee.